-It’s quite common for pregnant women to crave spicy food, and many other types of food and flavoring, during pregnancy.
-And as any experienced mother will tell you, when those food cravings hit during pregnancy, they hit hard.
-But while you are devouring your nightly plate of Cajun shrimp, you may be wondering, why you are craving spicy food when pregnant, and how you should handle your spice cravings?
+It’s common for women to crave spicy food and many other types of food during pregnancy.
+As any experienced mother will tell you, when those pregnancy cravings hit, they hit hard.
+But while you are devouring your nightly plate of Cajun shrimp, you may be wondering why you’re craving spicy food while pregnant and how you should handle these cravings.

 Cravings for spicy food during pregnancy may be attributed to fluctuating hormones, high body temperatures, nutritional imbalances, a heightened sense of taste, or sinus congestion.
-Because pregnant women are more likely to develop stomach upset and heartburn, it is recommended that you introduce spicy foods gradually and limit consumption.
+Because pregnant women are more likely to develop stomach upset and heartburn, it’s recommended that you introduce spicy foods gradually and limit consumption.

 Read on for more information about craving spicy food while pregnant, what it may mean, and how you should handle it.
 We’ll also cover those old wives’ tales about craving spicy food during pregnancy that you may be wondering about!

-The hormones of pregnancy can change your sense of taste, so that you may start to love and crave foods that never held any appeal for you prior to pregnancy, and be repulsed by your favorite foods.
+The hormones of pregnancy can change your sense of taste, so that you may start to love and crave foods that were never appealing to you prior to pregnancy or you may suddenly be repulsed by your favorite foods.

-Food cravings are completely normal, and expected, during pregnancy.
-Cravings for spicy foods like curry, chili, and hot sauce are fairly common.
+Food cravings are completely normal and expected during pregnancy.
+Additionally, cravings for spicy foods like curry, chili, and hot sauce are fairly common.

 For the most part, food cravings during pregnancy are still poorly understood.
-There has been much speculation and hypothesizing about the different food cravings pregnant women experience, and what they may mean.
+There has been much speculation about the different food cravings pregnant women experience and what they may mean.
 Many of these theories are proposed by people without medical training and in the absence of medical studies.

-There is no one identified cause, or meaning behind, cravings for specific foods during pregnancy.
+There is no one identified meaning behind cravings for specific foods during pregnancy.
 Doctors have suggested various theories regarding the reason for food cravings in general, and spicy food in particular such as hormonal changes during pregnancy, higher body temperatures in an expectant mother, nutritional imbalances, a heightened sense of taste, following a restrictive diet, or sinus congestion.

-Eating spicy food does not affect your pregnancy, or put your growing little one at risk in any way.
-There has been some research with moderate evidence that suggests that indulging in certain foods during pregnancy can change the flavor of your amniotic fluid and breast milk, but there have been no studies on a maternal diet that includes spicy food specifically.
+Eating spicy food does not affect your pregnancy or put your growing little one at risk in any way.
+There has been some research with moderate evidence that suggests that indulging in certain foods during pregnancy can change the flavor of your amniotic fluid and breast milk, but there haven’t been any studies on a maternal diet that includes spicy food specifically.